 My Dad said there is no such thing as the word ‘can’t.’
 As a child my soul ambition was to fly like a bird.
 On my 60th birthday I went paragliding – my dream came true, I actually flew through the sky like a bird.

 I have walked on fire.
-This moment of bravery gave me the courage to have a serious eye operation under local anesthetic.
+This moment of bravery gave me the courage to have a serious eye operation under local anaesthetic.

 My only close brush with royalty was dropping a Brussel sprout on the Duke of Windsor’s lap, while serving a meal at the Mayor’s Parlour; how very embarrassing!

-As well as my passion and legacy writing about end of life, running Last Wishes Workshops and hosting Last Wishes Tea Rooms.
-I am also deeply involved in local community groups; Climate and Repair Cafes, where we re-use, re-cycle and re-make.
+As well as running Last Wishes Workshops and hosting Last Wishes Tea Rooms.
+I am deeply involved in local community groups; Climate and Repair Cafés, where we re-use, re-cycle and re-make.
 This takes me comfortably back to my youth.
-Ozzie is my elderly golden retriever; we visit local rest homes where he offers ‘fur therapy’ to the elderly residents.
-Ozzie is a rescue dog now aged 15.
-He is my 9th Goldie and is the most amenable companion imaginable, I love him dearly.

 I am sitting by the grave of my mum and dad with tree blossoms tumbling from the skies.